JnJuste/HMSSpring/README.md

 - **Doctor Management**: Create, update, delete, and view doctors.
 Each doctor has a unique registration number in the format `DRxxxx-xx`.
 - **Nurse Management**: Create, update, delete, and view nurses.
 Each nurse has a unique registration number in the format `NRxxxx-xx`.
 - **Patient Management**: Create, update, delete, and view patients.
+Each patient has a unique registration number in the format `PAxxxx-xx`.
 - **Appointment Scheduling**: Schedule and manage appointments between doctors and patients.
+Each appointment has a unique registration number in the format `APPxxxx-xx`.
 - **User Authentication**: Login functionality with role-based access control.
 - **Email Notifications**: Send notifications via email for important events.
 - **Roles**: Different roles such as doctors, nurses, and admin with specific permissions.